100askTeam/100ask_lvgl_docs/docs/details/widgets/image.rst

 transformation.
 That is :cpp:expr:`lv_obj_get_width/height/x/y()` will return the original, non-zoomed coordinates.

-**IMPORTANT** The transformation of the image is independent of the transformation properties coming from styles.
-(See :ref:`here <styles_opacity_blend_modes_transformations>`).
-The main differences are that pure image widget transformation
+**IMPORTANT**:  The transformation of the image is independent of the transformation properties :ref:`coming from styles <style_opacity_blend_modes_transformations>`.
+The main differences are that pure Image Widget transformations:

-- doesn't transform the children of the image widget
+- do not transform the children of the Image Widget, and
-- image is transformed directly without creating an intermediate layer (buffer) to snapshot the widget
+- the image is transformed directly without creating an intermediate layer (buffer) to snapshot the Widget.

 .. raw:: html